BA (Hons) in acting

 1. I am under 18, can I apply to RADA?

-Candidates must be at least 18 when the BA in Acting course starts.
+Candidates must be at least 18 when the BA (Hons) in Acting by 1 September 2018.
 We do offer opportunities for young people under 18.
 These include the RADA Youth Company, Young Actors' Workshops, Summer Schools and Shakespeare Awards.